Is your dog getting a little gray around the muzzle? Is their body shape starting to look a little different?

 No matter your senior’s size, you may want to consider an antioxidant fortified food, too.
 Did you know that antioxidants can help combat canine cognitive dysfunction?
 This disease, similar to Alzheimer’s for dogs, is fairly common among senior dogs.
 Dr. Wakshlag explains, "A number of studies in the early 2000’s showed that a specific blend of antioxidants actually helped dogs with cognitive dysfunction as they aged.
 This was fairly revolutionary, and we don’t know if the antioxidants in the food the owner is choosing are the important ones, but the traditional ones like vitamin E, carotenoids, omega-3 fatty acids and vegetable-based antioxidants in small amounts supplemented to food surely will not be harmful, and have the potential to help.”

-Unfortunately, there’s no “one size fits all” nutrition plan to keep your senior dog healthy.
-Still, tailoring good nutrition to your senior’s needs doesn’t have to be complicated.
-If you're having trouble finding the right food for your dog, you can always check out the new food finder, which allows you to find a food based on your dog's life stage and nutritional needs.
-The right food can help keep that tail wagging just like it has been since your senior was a pup.
+There is no “one size fits all” nutrition plan to keep your senior dog healthy but with the right tips and some direction from your vet, the right food can help keep that tail wagging just like it has been since your senior dog was a pup.